 Combining Sights Around Seville

 Visit Jerez and Cadiz in One Day These two cities are less than an hour apart and can be visited in one day.
 Plus, there is one bus a day from Jerez to Tarifa, so if you stay the night in Jerez, you can leave for Tarifa in the morning.
-Day Trip to Cadiz and Jerez from Seville
+You can also book this day trip to Cadiz and Jerez from Seville

-See Carmona on the Way to Cordoba Though Cordoba is most easily visited on the high-speed AVE train, there is a guided tour that takes in Carmona and Cordoba on the same day.
-Day Trip to Cordoba and Carmona from Seville
+See Carmona on the Way to Cordoba Though Cordoba is most easily visited on the high-speed AVE train, there is a guided tour that takes in Cordoba and Carmona on the same day.

 Granada on the Way to Malaga Granada is just an hour away from Malaga.
 If you plan on flying out of Malaga, visit Granada on the way from Seville.
 There are direct buses from Granada to Malaga so you don't even need to go into the city itself.